Sport and Recreation Plan 2017 - 2027

-To stay up to date on our sport and recreation information, request to join our mailing list via email to firstname.lastname@example.org to receive our monthly club e-newsletter.
+To stay up to date on our sport and recreation information, request to join our mailing list via email to firstname.lastname@example.org to receive our regular club e-newsletter.

 Heart Foundation Walking

-For more information on the Heart Foundation Walking program, click on the link here.
+For more information on the Heart Foundation Walking program, see the applicable web page.

 Whadjuk Walking Trails

-For more information on the Whadjuk Trails network, go to the website by clicking here.
+For more information on the Whadjuk Trails network, please visit their website.

 Community Sporting and Recreation Facilities Fund (CSRFF)